WoSai/e-member-doc/en/README.md

 ### 2.3 Request Signature

 * Web API uses application layer signature mechanism.
 The `UTF-8` encoded body (regardless of any formatting) byte stream is used for signature.
 * The client `appid` and signature value should be in the `Authorization` header of HTTP requests.
-It will be validated by Upay Web API service.
+It will be validated by Web API service.
 * Signature algorithm: `sign = MD5(CONCAT(body + secret))`
 * HTTP header: `Authorization: appid + " " + sign`